-We have not yet completed our work on VFM arrangements and in particular have not yet concluded our consideration of the Council's non compliance with the rent standard which was brought to our attention by the Council.
-As part of completion of this work we will consider the impact of this against the three reporting criteria we are required to consider under the NAO's 2020 Code.
+We have identified a risk of significant weakness in relation to the Council's non compliance with the rent standard, based on information provided by the Council.
+We have substantially completed our work in relation to this risk and have considered the impact of this against the three reporting criteria we are required to consider under the NAO's 2020 Code.
+This work is subject to Partner review.